AFLplusplus/LibAFL/fuzzers/frida_libpng/README.md

 Afterwards, the fuzzer will be ready to run, from `target/frida_libpng`.
 On unix platforms, you'll need [libc++](https://libcxx.llvm.org/) to build it.

+Alternatively you can run `cargo make run` and this command will automatically build and run the fuzzer

 ### Build For Android
 When building for android using a cross-compiler, make sure you have a _standalone toolchain_, and then add the following:
 1. In the ~/.cargo/config file add a target with the correct cross-compiler toolchain name (in this case aarch64-linux-android, but names may vary)